cortexproject/cortex/docs/guides/shuffle-sharding.md

 ## What is shuffle sharding

-Shuffle sharding is a technique used to isolate different tenants workload and to give each tenant a single-tenant experience even if they're running in a shared cluster.
+Shuffle sharding is a technique used to isolate different tenant's workloads and to give each tenant a single-tenant experience even if they're running in a shared cluster.
 This technique has been publicly shared and clearly explained by AWS in their [builders' library](https://aws.amazon.com/builders-library/workload-isolation-using-shuffle-sharding/) and a reference implementation has been shown in the [Route53 Infima library](https://github.com/awslabs/route53-infima/blob/master/src/main/java/com/amazonaws/services/route53/infima/SimpleSignatureShuffleSharder.java).

 The idea is to assign each tenant a shard composed by a subset of the Cortex service instances, aiming to minimize the overlapping instances between two different tenants.
 Shuffle sharding brings the following **benefits** over the default sharding strategy: